Moral Hazard and Healthcare

 - Onerous mechanisms like cost and complexity are appropriate and necessary for managing this moral hazard

-It turns out that Capital Protectors are actually the source of moral hazard in healthcare.
+It turns out that Capital Protectors may actually be the source of moral hazard in healthcare.
 This raises the interesting question: what might be the "onerous mechanisms" appropriate and necessary for managing this moral hazard?

 Further Reading